BrianStatesThat/Ecommerce_ALX_CapstoneBE/README.md

 ## Project Overview
 This project is a **Backend E-commerce Product API** built with **Django** and **Django REST Framework (DRF)**.
 The API serves as the backend for managing products on an e-commerce platform, allowing authenticated users to **create, update, delete, and view products**.
-It simulates real-world backend development responsibilities, focusing on **product management, user authentication, and product search functionality**.
+It simulates real-world backend development responsibilities, focusing on **product management, user authentication, product reviews, and product search functionality**.

 ---